rpanchyk/javaman/README.md

 4. (_Important!_) Restart terminal to apply changes.

-5. Check Go versions list again to see the asterisk near default version: `javaman list`
+5. Check versions list again to see the asterisk near the default one with `javaman list` command.

 ```
 * microsoft-21.0.3               windows    x64    [downloaded]    [installed]